OIRNOIR/SmokeSignal-Frontend/README.md

 wrote it as closed source.
 If you're reading this, I've released the project as open source as of October 2025, mostly as an educational proof of concept, but also to showcase my experience.

-This frontend requires a partner backend, located at (INSERT REPO HERE).
+This frontend requires a partner backend, located [here](https://https://github.com/OIRNOIR/SmokeSignal-Backend).
 Host that backend, then replace all instances of `API_HOSTNAME` with your api's hostname and `FRONT_HOSTNAME` with your frontend's hostname in this codebase.
 Then, use Cloudflare Pages or some other static site host to serve the static content on your frontend hostname.